 - Structural engineer.

-Appearance on the shortage list means the Government is actively encouraging people skilled in those jobs to work in New Zealand.
+This means the Government is actively encouraging people skilled in those jobs from overseas to work in New Zealand.

 Range of factors contribute to demand for civil engineers